 IV.
 The award encourages participation by ASCE Sections and Branches in the form of nomination submission and the sponsorship of local awards programs.
 Individual members can also submit nominations, and journalists, editors and producers may nominate themselves or their colleagues.

 VI.
 The award honors stories from general-interest, English-language, non-trade related regional and national newspapers, magazines, electronic/Web-based news outlets, and radio and television stations.
+Paid story placements are not eligible for consideration.

 VIII.
 If a story is co-authored or co-produced, at least one of the reporters must be a full-time journalist.